xenyy/easy_budget/README.md

 Is a Flutter app where you can add/update/delete your expenses and see the total of it.
 It uses riverpod for state management, freezed and sembast for local data storage.

-The app has state management, local store management (crud), routing, snackbars for errors and completed actions, error catching and theming.
+The app has state management, local store management (crud),app icon plus splash screen, routing, snackbars for errors and completed actions, error catching and theming.

 I'm new at flutter but I think the code is kinda well written and organized be free to use it if you want to.